Mamaleshwar/COEN_6313-Programming-on-the-cloud-assignments/README.md

 # COEN_6313-Programming-on-the-cloud-assignments
-This repo contains the codes of the assignments completed during Fall-2020 for the course Programming on the cloud
+This repository contains the description of two assignments and their pertaining code which was written during Fall-2020 for the Graduate course Programming on the Cloud